 An example of what will be covered in our information sessions:

-Exercise Physiology – how can clinical exercise interventions help improve sleep?
+Exercise and Nutrition – how can clinical exercise and diet interventions help improve your sleep and overall wellbeing?

 Deficits in the quantity or quality of sleep are increasingly being linked to other health problems.
 So too are the effects of prolonged bed rest due to excessive sleep.
 As well as feeling wretched, people suffering sleep deprivation have poor concentration, a higher incidence of workplace and road accidents, and have increased risks of high blood pressure, depression, stroke, heart disease, diabetes, and obesity.